Sign up today

 Under no circumstances shall any member attempt any maintenance, repair, or adjustment to any equipment rented.
 Any member attempting any of the above shall have their membership privileges revoked.
 All problems should immediately be brought to the attention of the Station Director.

-All use of DOM equipment or facilities must result in a non-commercial Creative Commons program and submitted for airing on DOM TV channels/radio, and streamed on the website.
+All use of DOM equipment or facilities must result in a non-commercial Creative Commons program and submitted for airing on DOM radio or streamed on the website.

 All member producers are responsible for submitting programs that are in compliance with the Content Agreement.